 Fascinating and helpful conversations during Open Studio Week 2018

-Cornwall Open Studio Week this year proved especially helpful to me for some of the conversations I had with visitors about my future plans.
-Some of you were part of those dialogues and I want to thank you for the clarification they brought me.
-In some cases it was about the pieces I’ll be showing in my September Bodmin Shire Hall exhibition ‘REPRIEVE’, about how particular canvases relate to specific points in my ongoing experience of battling cancer.
+Cornwall Open Studio Week this year proved especially helpful to Tom for some of the conversations he had with visitors about his future plans.
+In some cases it was about the pieces he planned to show in his September Bodmin Shire Hall exhibition ‘REPRIEVE’, about how particular canvases related to specific points in his ongoing experience of battling cancer.
 So, most of the image links below take you to a page about the collection for that planned exhibition.

-However, the last two shots on this page, also picture links, relate to conversations about my planned reconstruction of the Dome of Human Kindness, an ambitious mural project originally from my student years in Italy.
-In this case those two additional photos show the front and back of the first triangular canvas to be re-stretched for this project, painted in translucent layers on its marine plywood backing during Open Studio Week.
+However, the last two shots on this page, also picture links, relate to conversations about his reconstruction of the Dome of Human Kindness, an ambitious mural project originally from his student years in Italy.
+In this case those two additional photos show the front and back of the first triangular canvas, re-stretched for this project, painted in translucent layers on its marine plywood backing during Open Studio Week.
 These two photos are picture links that take you to pages explaining their context in the plan.
-There are seventeen more panels to be developed in this way so expect further postings about this over the coming months.
+Seventeen more panels were developed in this way.
 For the story of how the original mural came into being in 1972 click HERE for an earlier blog post about it.

-Among the conversations I had during the recent Open Studio Week on the topic of my dome reconstruction was one that came from an extraordinary re-encounter with a gentleman who had been studio demonstrator on the first two years of my Fine Art degree course at Newcastle some fifty years ago and who sought me out on this occasion.
-How satisfying it was to explain my current obsession about this project to a man who had done so much to encourage me to explore what I think of as such ’off the wall’ schemes all those years ago.
+Among the conversations Tom had during the recent Open Studio Week on the topic of the dome reconstruction was one that came from a re-encounter with a gentleman who had been studio demonstrator on the first two years of Tom’s Fine Art degree course at Newcastle some fifty years ago and who had sought Tom out at this Open Studio exhibition.
+How satisfying it was for Tom to explain his current obsession about his Dome project to a man who had done so much to encourage him with the original canvas version all those years ago.

-I had recently been invited to give my third painting demonstration to members of Newquay Art Society, the last one having been some four years ago.
-I knew that I had to use a theme that would sit well within the collection I’m putting together for a forthcoming exhibition and that, having ’blocked-in’ the composition in front of these aspiring artists, I would want to develop it further back at my studio.
-Trawling through the archive of my own digital reference materials I came across shots I took a few years ago that seemed to provide a promising starting point.
+Tom was invited to give a demonstration to members of Newquay Art Society.
+Trawling through the archive of his digital reference materials he came across shots taken a few years earlier that seemed to provide a promising starting point.
 It was during a summer afternoon visit to the cliffs at Bedruthan Steps.
-I had been recording the forms of the spectacular coast and sea when I recall that a clap of thunder made me turn around towards the National Trust café there.
-I remember thinking at the time that the mass of cloud above and the rooftop forms of the buildings below provided an image of the kind of identity and difference that fascinates me.
-Re-discovering this recently, it seemed to me to ‘fit the bill’ well.
-I knew I could explain about my interest in how the illuminated cloud mass was for me in some ways similar to, in others very different from, the roof structures below.
-I knew that ’lively greys’ suggested by billowing cloud forms could take centre-stage between these two areas of the painting so that is what I used to enliven what could otherwise have been a characterless part of the composition.
+He had been recording the forms of the spectacular coast and sea when a clap of thunder made him turn around towards the National Trust café there.
+The mass of cloud above and the rooftop forms of the buildings below provided an image of the kind of identity and difference that fascinated Tom.
+Re-discovering this image, it seemed to Tom to ‘fit the bill’ perfectly for this demonstration.
+Tom explained about his interest in how the illuminated cloud mass was in some ways similar to, in others very different from, the roof structures below, the ’lively greys’ suggested by billowing cloud forms taking centre-stage between these two areas of the painting.

-Silvery cloud above winter trees ( https://www.hendersonsmith.co.uk/product/silvery-cloud-above-winter-trees/ ) arose from my response to colour interactions on a bright wintry afternoon near my studio here in Mid Cornwall as I walked with my dear elderly collie ‘Rags‘.
+Silvery cloud above winter trees ( https://www.hendersonsmith.co.uk/product/silvery-cloud-above-winter-trees/ ) arose from Tom’s response to colour interactions on a bright wintry afternoon near my studio here in Mid Cornwall as he walked with our dear elderly collie ‘Rags‘.
 The joyful clarity of most of the sky above this hillside meadow, adorned with leafless trees and illuminated by the glow of the gradually sinking sun, seemed at first marred by the cloud forms moving across it.
-Then I realised what was going on and that it could be brought out through the process of painting.
-I always strive for what a college tutor of mine used to call ’lively greys’, finding ways to achieve them optically and sometimes by mixtures other than those of white and black.
+Then Tom realised what was going on and that it could be brought out through the process of painting.
+He always strove for what he called ’lively greys’, finding ways to achieve them optically and sometimes by mixtures other than those of white and black.
 The cloud bank here provided an opportunity to place such greys in relation to the cool brightness of the open sky, the sombre warmth of winter trees and the earthy golden greens of a foreground field.
 There it could hang suspended, warmer than the azure blue, cooler than the earthy hues beneath, enigmatic and intriguing.

-On 27th March 2018 I collected the first re-stretched triangular canvas of the 18 that will make up the reconstructed dome.
+On 27th March 2018 Tom collected the first re-stretched triangular canvas of the 18 that would make up the reconstructed dome.
 This can be seen in the background of one of these shots.
-This is part of a ‘pilot’ study for the whole project so that I can work out all the costs prior to the start of a ‘crowdfunding’ scheme once I have clearance from the owners of the intended site (expected in June or July 2018).
-It’s a historic moment for me.
+This is part of a ‘pilot’ study for the whole project so that Tom could work out all the costs prior to the start of a ‘crowdfunding’ scheme once .
+This was a historic moment for Tom.

-The approx 1/5th MDF scale model on the table in the foreground is to enable the angles of the bevelled edges of each panel to be worked out.
+The approx 1/5th MDF scale model on the table in the foreground enabled Tom to work out the angles of the bevelled edges of each panel.

 Darren of T.P.
-Timber has been explaining the need for the model to calculate all the angles for the bevels.
-I wanted to include him in the shot to show the scale of the approx 1/5th scale model.
+Timber explained the need for the model to calculate all the angles for the bevels.
+Here he is in the shot to show the scale of the approx 1/5th scale model.

-Every new year, for me, starts with resolutions often linked to initial plans for projects.
-This year an artistic project on my horizon is a September 2018 exhibition at Bodmin Shire Hall.
-This will be my fourth show to be held there and the first since my recovery from the serious illness that dominated 2017 for me.
-Emerging from the shadow of cancer into a time of hope has already defined for me a central theme, that of reprieve, of being spared.
-The upcoming exhibition will no doubt revolve around wanting to communicate the joy of that experience in one way or another.
+Every new year, for Tom started with resolutions often linked to initial plans for projects. in 2018 an artistic project on his horizon was a September 2018 exhibition at Bodmin Shire Hall.
+This was to be his fourth show to be held there and the first since his welcome remission from the serious illness that dominated 2017 for him.
+Emerging from the shadow of cancer into a time of hope had already defined for Tom a central theme, that of reprieve, of being spared, albeit for a finite time.
+A theme of the exhibition was to revolve around wanting to communicate the joy of that experience in one way or another.

-Winter oak among houses and Houses among trees are both winter solstice light paintings inspired by aspects of my immediate neighbourhood here in St Columb Major in Cornwall.
+Winter oak among houses and Houses among trees are both winter solstice light paintings inspired by aspects of his immediate neighbourhood here in St Columb Major in Cornwall.

-As so often in my work it is the interaction of varied colours that is my true medium of expression, hopefully telling you something of the refreshed sense of wonder that is accompanying my recovery, my reprieve.
+As so often in this artist’s work it is the interaction of varied colours that is his true medium of expression, hopefully telling you something of the refreshed sense of wonder that was accompanying his remission, his ‘reprieve’.

-A major event in my artistic life recently has been the re-launch of my website using WordPress, a much more sophisticated content management system than the one I used before.
+A major event in Tom’s artistic life was the re-launch of his website using WordPress, a much more sophisticated content management system than the one he used before.
 This involves a more direct and simpler presentation that gives prominence to the paintings and drawings without the presence of distracting decorative elements.
 There are also many improvements in functionality.

 For example you can now browse images by such aspects as the year in which they were made or thematic elements like the inclusion of boats, references to seasons of the year etc. The most reliable way to do this is by clicking on one of the words or numbers listed in the Tags list that appears below the Category at lower right of each image page as shown here.